The Best Fictional TV & Movie Teachers Of All Time

 Ms. Honey from Matilda

 It can be quite the traumatic experience when you start your school day being flung across the courtyard by your pigtails.
 This was Ms. Trunchbull’s TERRIBLE everyday behavior in the 1996 flick Matilda.
-Thus, when the sweet Ms. Honey was introduced as Matilda’s teacher, it seemed like the heavens had answered the prayers of hammer thrown kids everywhere.
-Along with being super nice, Ms. Honey loved to teach, which is all one could ask for in this cold cruel world.
+Thus, when the sweet Ms. Honey was introduced as Matilda’s teacher, it seemed like the heavens had answered the prayers of hammer-throwing kids everywhere.
+Along with being super nice, Ms. Honey loved to teach, which is all one could ask for in this cold, cruel world.

 Mr. Hightower from The Steve Harvey Show